aaronjohn2/aaronjohn2.github.io/_includes/about/en.md

 Hi world~

-I am a seeker, investor, engineer and an athlete.
+I am a seeker, engineer and athlete.

-This blog is used to organize my thoughts on mindfulness and my reading/study notes.
+This blog organises my thoughts on mindfulness and my reading/study notes.

 Currently, I focus on projects that keep me in a constant state of <a href="https://en.wikipedia.org/wiki/Flow_(psychology)" target="_blank" rel="noopener noreferrer">Flow</a>.